tylertitsworth/5th-age-srd/Classes/Rogue.md

 **Hit:** WEAPON + Dexterity damage.

-_Natural Even Hit:_ The target takes ongoing poison damage equal to your Constution modifier (save ends), ongoing poison damage is now double your Constitution modifier at champion tier, and triple at epic tier.
+_Natural Even Hit:_ The target takes ongoing poison damage equal to your Constitution modifier (save ends), ongoing poison damage is now double your Constitution modifier at champion tier, and triple at epic tier.

 _Miss:_ Damage equal to your level.